Tegridy-Code/the-core/README.md

 Can be scaled with great ease.
 Recommended scaled network shape, gradient shape, and weights/significance distribution: orb network (think precisely orb spider web).

+Best stability IMHO achieved with at least 3 models core with decreasing significance of each model.

 Enjoy :)

 #### TODO